RolandMarchand/lazarus-manor/content/posts/plot-outline/index.md

 ### Viewpoint

-Which type of viewpoint is used?
+- Which type of viewpoint is used?

+- Who is the viewpoint character?

 {{< alert >}}
 **Warning!** Never <u>**ever**</u> change viewpoints within a scene!